saifhussain98/IMS-22EnableMay2/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used!
 * God
 * My parents
-* Jordan Benbelaid becausee he is my hero
+* Jordan Benbelaid because he is my hero